n8tn/Electricity-Demand-Forecaster/README.md

 ## Usage

-This tool is intended to demonstrate an analysis of naked trading strategies.
-It allows for the simulation of different market conditions and provides a visual representation of potential outcomes.
+This tool is intended to demonstrate a forecast of electricity demand in Great Britain using a historical data as a basis.
+It allows for the simulation of forecasts and provides a visual representation of potential outcomes.

 ---